utah-cs4470-sp25/class/assembly.md

 ## Pushing and popping

-Then you can push RAX on the stack like so:
+Push RAX on the stack like so:

     push rax

 You can pop an integer or boolean value from the stack into RAX like
 so: